Teddy-van-Jerry/cubeforge/README.md

 ```

 **Install from source:**
-You can also clone the repository and install the package using pip:
+You can also clone the repository and install the package using `pip`:

 ```bash
 pip install .